MelissaCurylo/MelissaCurylo/README.md

 - 📫 How to reach me: **Melissa.Curylo@outlook.com**
 - 😄 Pronouns: **She/Her**
 - ⚡ Fun fact: **Cat-Lover, Acro-Yoga Enthusiast, and geeks out over anything Space**
+- ✨ Special Causes I care about: **children with special needs, every child chance to an education and technological global impact for the greater good**